Nathan Larson (criminal): Career

 After graduating from college, Larson became a member of the Libertarian Party.
-He ran for Congress in Virginia's 1st congressional district during the 2008 election, running on an anarcho-capitalist platform.
-He received less than 2% of the vote.
+He ran for Congress in Virginia's 1st congressional district as a Libertarian during the 2008 election, running on an anarcho-capitalist platform.
+He became the Libertarian nominee since he was not contested in the primary, he received less than 2% of the vote in the general election.

 As a convicted felon, Larson was barred from seeking state office in Virginia from 2009 until Governor Terry McAuliffe restored voting and candidacy rights to thousands of felons in 2016.
 The following year he stood as an independent candidate for the Virginia House of Delegates in the 31st district, again receiving less than 2% of the vote.
 His candidacy was discussed in the 2017 gubernatorial campaign, with the Republican nominee, Ed Gillespie, using it to criticize McAuliffe's action.
 Larson was expelled from the Libertarian Party of Virginia early that year.

-In 2018, Larson ran as a "quasi-neoreactionary libertarian" for election to Congress from Virginia's 10th congressional district, before withdrawing in August.
+In 2018, Larson again ran as an independent for election to Congress from Virginia's 10th congressional district, before withdrawing in August.
+He described his views as "quasi-neoreactionary libertarian."